hellerve/ptolemy/done.md

 it’s lighthearted, doesn’t feel overly long, and doesn’t dwell on anything for too long.
 Nonetheless, I’m not sure how useful it truly is; it’s fairly personal and biased, but at least it doesn’t give off a false sense of objectivity.

-* *Monsieur Ibrahim et les Fleurs du Coran* by **Éric-Emmanuel Schmitt** (2001)

-Understandable even for me, this book is beautiful in its simplicity.
-I enjoyed both the writing and the story.
-I wanted to read more Éric-Emmanuel Schmitt for a long time, and I believe now might finally be the right time.